ReactION-js/ReactION/README.md

 <h4 align="center">A React development enviornment inside your VS Code editor.</h4>

-With [ReactION](https://github.com/ReactION-js/ReactION/)'s hot-reloading HTML previewer and component visualizer you can optimize your React development workflow.
+With [ReactION](https://github.com/ReactION-js/ReactION/)'s hot-reloading HTML previewer and component visualizer you can streamline your React development workflow.
 ReactION is currently in <i>active development</i> so we welcome any constructive feedback or contributions to this product.
 Please follow this repo for contribution guidelines and our development road map.

 ## Features in the pipeline
 ======================[For Picture] =============================